KQM-git/HSRNews/archive/484.md

 - Fixes an issue where there is a chance that the [Missions] menu might display blank missions after completing the Adventure Mission "Cosmic Star."

 - Fixes an issue where the game's progress becomes abnormal after interacting with a vending machine near the "Goethe Hotel" in the "Administrative District" map.

-- Fixes an issue where some objects in the map have a chance of becoming blurry.

 - Fixes an issue where there was a chance of being unable to continue the Trailblaze Mission "Penacony — The Sound and the Fury" when interacting with the hotel elevator in poor network conditions.